XiaogangHuang/MFC/README.md

 # MFC

-This is the C++ source code for MFC.
+This is the C++ source code for MFC and the corresponding executable.

 Descriptions: